hakavlad/nohang/README.md

     - Adoption of the [code of conduct](https://github.com/hakavlad/nohang/blob/master/CODE_OF_CONDUCT.md)
     - Redesign of the config
     - Remove self-defense options from config, use systemd unit scheduling instead
+    - Add the ability to send any signal instead of SIGTERM for processes with certain names

 - [v0.1](https://github.com/hakavlad/nohang/releases/tag/v0.1), 2018-11-23
     - 1st release